AbdollahRida/AbdollahRida.github.io/_pages/cv.md

 Memberships and activities
 ======
+* __October 2017 - Present__: Director of External Relations, **Journal Télévisé de l'X**
+  * Management of the relationships with our partners.
+  * COntract and mission negotiation with our clients.

 * __April 2017 - Present__: Head of the Communication Dept., **X-Entreprises**
   * Organized the X-Forum 2017 and currently preparing the 2018 edition.